 The introduction of GST faced initial hurdles in design and implementation, further exacerbated by the impact of COVID-19, leading to revenues that did not meet projections from FY 2018-19 to FY 2020-21.
 However, the end of the pandemic phase saw a resurgence in business activities, significantly boosting GST collections beyond prepandemic figures.
 FY 2021-22 emerged as a pivotal year, with CGST revenues surpassing Budget Estimates, a trend that continued into FY 2022-23.
 Despite these positive developments and a promising trend in the early months of FY 2023-24, the Revised Estimates have remained aligned with the initial Budget Estimates, indicating a cautious stance towards revenue forecasting.
-This cautious approach, despite the recovery, suggests an underlying concern about potential under-reporting.
+Although there was a marginal increase in 2023-24 (PA), this cautious approach, despite the recovery, suggests an underlying concern about potential under-reporting.